Office of the Taxpayers’ Ombudsperson

 Right to be Treated Professionally, Courteously and Fairly

-Canadian taxpayers can expect that CRA will treat them courteously and with consideration at all times, including when they ask for information or arrange interviews and audits.
+Canadian taxpayers can expect that CRA will always treat them courteously and with consideration, including when they ask for information or arrange interviews and audits.
 Taxpayers can also expect the Canada Revenue Agency to listen to them and to take their specific circumstances into account.

 Right to Relief from Penalties and Interest Due to Extraordinary Circumstances